rancher/rke2/docs/fips_support.md

   * Controller Manager
   * Scheduler
   * Kubelet
-  * KubeProxy
+  * Kube Proxy
-  * MetricsServer
+  * Metric Server
   * Kubectl

-* Helm Charts (bootstrap)
+* Helm Charts
   * Flannel
   * Calico
   * CoreDNS

 ## Runtime

-To ensure that all aspects of the system architecture are using FIPS 140-2 compliant algorithm implementations, the RKE2 runtime contains utilities statically compiled with the customized Go compiler for FIPS 140-2 compliance.
+To ensure that all aspects of the system architecture are using FIPS 140-2 compliant algorithm implementations, the RKE2 runtime contains utilities statically compiled with the FIPS enabled Go compiler for FIPS 140-2 compliance.
 This ensures that all levels of the stack are compliant from Kubernetes daemons to container orchestration mechanics.

 * etcd
 * containerd